nemanjam/nemanjam.github.io/src/content/post/2025/04-20-ssh-tunnel-docker/_resources/index-devto.md

       - 1080:2222 # 1080 is the main SSH connection port
 ```

 By default, `linuxserver/docker-openssh-server` runs the SSH service on port `2222`, to avoid conflicting with the usual port `22` that is used for host's SSH service and it's hardcoded in the [Dockerfile](https://github.com/linuxserver/docker-openssh-server/blob/76dd1c4a0101a694ec848c1e975c9e33a7945d0a/Dockerfile#L39).
-We will choose **port** `1080` for the main SSH connection, so we need to map it to port `2222` with SSH in the container.
+We will choose **port `1080` for the main SSH connection**, so we need to map it to port `2222` with SSH in the container.
 Port `1080` is used for the actual connection over the internet, and **it is required to allow that port in VPS firewall.**

 So, let's establish clear and precise naming from the beginning: